Transportation in Aachen

 Key local lines:

-Night buses on routes N6, N7, N8, and N9 link central Aachen to Kohlscheid, Preusweg, Eilendorf, and Alsdorf.
+Night buses run on routes N6, N7, N8, and N9, linking central Aachen to Kohlscheid, Preusweg, Eilendorf, and Alsdorf.

 Train Connections